-- 1 To acquaint the students with a comprehensive understanding of the important aspects of English Language Teaching - 2 To enable the students to use language skills in different situations with ease and confidence - 3 To acquaint the students with different theoretical and practical aspects of language teaching. - 4 To improve the linguistic competence to understand the literature. - 5 To introduce students to the concepts like effective teaching methods, L1 L2 concept, evaluation, role of ICT in teaching English.
+- 1) To acquaint the students with a comprehensive understanding of the important aspects of English Language Teaching. - 2) To enable the students to use language skills in different situations with ease and confidence. - 3) To acquaint the students with different theoretical and practical aspects of language teaching. - 4) To improve the linguistic competence to understand the literature.

-- i) Students will know the major trends in English Language Teaching. - ii) Students will equip with necessary abilities to become competent teachers of English. - iii) Students will develop the exact nature of language teaching in Indian background. - iv) Language teaching perceptive will develop the linguistic competence and performance of the students.
+- 1) Students will know the major trends in English Language Teaching. - 2) Students will equip with necessary abilities to become competent teachers of English. - 3) Students will develop the exact nature of language teaching in Indian background. - 4) Language teaching perceptive will develop the linguistic competence and performance of the students.